estruyf/blog-content/content/posts/2021-02-27-using-comments-in-your-code.md

 There is a solution for everything.
 Almost everything can be solved by code.
 If you are a person that does not like to see comments, I have created just the VSCode Extension for you.
 With the [Hide Comments](https://marketplace.visualstudio.com/items?itemName=eliostruyf.vscode-hide-comments) extension, you decide if you want to show or hide the comments for the project.

-{{< caption "/2021/03/comments2.png" "VSCode Extension to hide comments"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAALCAYAAABGbhwYAAAAAklEQVR4AewaftIAAAEGSURBVG3BsUpcQRiG4febf3Z1z1nGws7CRAlsEAtbEUvB69DC1kJIkaTTztI6lxX2DkJS7sLqOTs7fxjkgIjPo+Vy6aUUBn/+/sMs8uXwM2+F6XRKSomUEiklrr/95Ov5Be/F9XqNuzO4PDtltrdH3/cMJBH7vifnjCQkcXtzhbvTdR0hBEajEWZGLKXQti3uTiWJyt2pYoxIIkpitVpRSaIqpRBCIMZIKQUzI97+uOf3fM4rUXV9hxc4OT7i19MjVWwn27RNAxJeCs8vL2xvbbG/M+PT7gGD+PD9jhACZkYlCXdn0HUdZkbMOSMJM6Maj8d8JE4mExaLBTlnJLHZbGiahvf+AxkkW4ihxkeyAAAAAElFTkSuQmCC" "728" >}}
+{{< caption-new "/uploads/2021/03/comments2.png" "VSCode Extension to hide comments"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAALCAYAAABGbhwYAAAAAklEQVR4AewaftIAAAEGSURBVG3BsUpcQRiG4febf3Z1z1nGws7CRAlsEAtbEUvB69DC1kJIkaTTztI6lxX2DkJS7sLqOTs7fxjkgIjPo+Vy6aUUBn/+/sMs8uXwM2+F6XRKSomUEiklrr/95Ov5Be/F9XqNuzO4PDtltrdH3/cMJBH7vifnjCQkcXtzhbvTdR0hBEajEWZGLKXQti3uTiWJyt2pYoxIIkpitVpRSaIqpRBCIMZIKQUzI97+uOf3fM4rUXV9hxc4OT7i19MjVWwn27RNAxJeCs8vL2xvbbG/M+PT7gGD+PD9jhACZkYlCXdn0HUdZkbMOSMJM6Maj8d8JE4mExaLBTlnJLHZbGiahvf+AxkkW4ihxkeyAAAAAElFTkSuQmCC" "728" >}}